Beep…beep …

 - Give customers manufacturer-authorized resources, regulatory databases, or digital product passports for information aligned with products, compliance, and engagement (for which you need internet access)

-Simply stated: “QR Codes powered by GS1 use GS1 standards to ensure a single source of reliable, interoperable data throughout the supply chain.”
+“QR Codes powered by GS1 use GS1 standards to ensure a single source of reliable, interoperable data throughout the supply chain.”

 Parla Deli, a gourmet Brazilian outlet, was the first business in the world to eliminate legacy barcodes from its inventory and replace them with a QR Code with GS1 Digital Link.

 Note that the QR Code here is a data carrier, and the link is carrier agnostic.
-This means you can use the link with other 2D barcodes, like the Data Matrix.
-However, QR Codes come with inherent benefits over Data Matrix, such as:
+This means you can use the digital link with other 2D barcodes, such as the Data Matrix.

 - The ability to hold 1,000 times more data